-reduction in CO_se emissions
+reduction in CO2e emissions

-During 2020, we became part of the first pan-European

-code of conduct on responsible advertising for online gambling published by European Gaming and Betting Association (EGBA).
+During 2020, we became part of the first pan-European code of conduct on responsible code of conduct on responsible advertising for online gambling published by European Gaming and Betting Association (EGBA).

 An internal support programme, called Kindred Hive, has been developed to support all colleagues working from home and improve mental health during the pandemic.